GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/ASLR.md

 Differently from the other protections, ASLR is a kernel level protection.
-It's enabled per system as opposed to [[PIE]] which is enabled per binary.n
+It's enabled per system as opposed to [[PIE]] which is enabled per binary.

+It stands for "Address space layout randomization"